 Follow the funding and the picture sharpens.

 Attio raised $85M in 12 months, with a $52M Series B in August 2025 following a $33M round in August 2024.
 4 Source 4 Attio blog, Series B announcement.
 Their product cadence since then has been aggressive, with AI baked into everything from contact enrichment to workflow automation.
 They don’t position as “modern CRM” anymore.
-They position as “AI-native CRM,” a direct shot at HubSpot’s bolt-on Breeze AI.
+They position as “AI-native CRM,” a direct shot at Breeze AI, the AI layer HubSpot has bolted onto its existing product.

 Twenty CRM, a Y Combinator S23 company, is taking a different approach: open-source and free to self-host.
 Their pitch is “Build your Enterprise CRM at AI Speed,” targeting technical teams who want complete ownership of their customer data.
 The framing matters.
 It’s not “cheaper CRM.”
 It’s “CRM as infrastructure you own.”